jmike/naomi/README.md

 #### Features

-* Written entirely in javascript (does not require compiling)
+* Supports MySQL and PostgreSQL databases.
-* Distributed under the MIT license, so you can use it in commercial and open-source projects
+* Written entirely in javascript, i.e. does not require compiling.
-* Supports MySQL and PostgreSQL databases
+* Distributed under the MIT license, i.e. you can use it both in commercial and open-source projects.
-* Supports transactions and custom queries
+* Supports transactions and custom queries.
-* Exposes both promises and callback interfaces, using the excellent [Bluebird](https://github.com/petkaantonov/bluebird) library
+* Exposes promises and callback interfaces.
-* Makes extensive use of unit-tests
+* Makes extensive use of unit-tests.
-* Is battle tested under heavy load in production environments
+* Is battle tested under heavy load in production environments.
-* Is different: uses existing database metadata, instead of redefining the db structure in the application layer
+* Is different, i.e. uses existing database metadata instead of redefining the db structure in the application layer.

 ## Installation